 Sweet Potato Cornbread

-1 cup all-purpose flour (gluten-free flour works too)
+- 1 cup all-purpose flour (gluten-free all-purpose flour works too)

 Maple Walnut Butter

 - 1 tbsp maple syrup

 - Mash together walnuts, butter, and maple syrup with a fork to form a chunky mixture.
 If needed, double to ingredients to increase serving size.

 - Step 1 Allow butter to begin to soften at room temperature for about 15 minutes.
 In a small bowl, Mash together walnuts, butter, and maple syrup with a fork to form a chunky mixture.
 If needed, double ingredients to increase serving size.

 I received this book from the Blogging for Books program in exchange for this review.